phpearth/docs/.github/CONTRIBUTING.md

 Some images are created with the [draw.io](https://www.draw.io) tool.
 They are also located in a [separate repository](https://github.com/php-earth/PHP.earth).

+## Folder structure

+Documentation is organized using a custom yet simple and effective folder structure.
+Each folder indicates a documentation section and each `README.md` file contains a list of chapters for given section.
+When rendered either on GitHub or online, the `README.md` is index file for particular section.

 ## YAML front matter

 Contents include the YAML front matter blocks with the following parameters to